Burglary per Capita in North Carolina

 Download CSV

-A crime occurs on average every 1 minute in North Carolina.
+A burglary occurs on average every 14 minutes in North Carolina.
+Your home is 300% more likely to be robbed with no home security system.
 Want to protect your home?

 Home Security Companies in North Carolina